PostgreSQL-Typed/PostgreSQL-Typed/packages/parsers/docs/BitString/BitVarying.md

   console.log("bit1 is an BitVarying of any N value");
 }

-//* Afterwards, you can get/set the properties of the Bit: bit1.bit; // "1"
+//* Afterwards, you can get/set the properties of the BitVarying: bit1.bit; // "1"

-//* It has a `toString()` method that returns a string representation of the Bit: bit1.toString(); // "1"
+//* It has a `toString()` method that returns a string representation of the BitVarying: bit1.toString(); // "1"

-//* It has a `toNumber()` method that returns a big number representation of the Bit: bit1.toNumber(); // 1
+//* It has a `toNumber()` method that returns a big number representation of the BitVarying: bit1.toNumber(); // 1

-//* It has a `toJSON()` method that returns a JSON representation of the Bit: bit1.toJSON(); // { bit: "1" }
+//* It has a `toJSON()` method that returns a JSON representation of the BitVarying: bit1.toJSON(); // { bit: "1" }

 //* It has a `equals()` method that returns whether two bits are equal: